 Ease Back into It

-Diving back into your fitness program with vigor might be harmful and set you back even more than Covid.
-Starting at half intensity and building up to full strength over a few weeks is the most secure approach to return to your normal level of performance.
+Diving back into your training program with vigor might be harmful and set you back even more than Covid.
+Running after Covid should start at half intensity and building up to full strength over a few weeks is the most secure approach to return to your normal level of performance.

 In these first few weeks of getting back into your routine, you're less likely to be injured if you begin gradually.
-COVID victims are more prone to injury, according to research, so take it easy and steadily.
+COVID victims are more prone to injury and return of chest pain, according to research, so take it easy and steadily.

 Avoid the Strict Schedule